There are many benefits of drinking water apart from the fact that water makes a complete dining set.

 Here are some benefits of drinking water before going to bed at night.

-- Boosts your mood: sounds strange right?
-When as little of fluid as 1.5 is lost in the body system, anxiety, slight headache, etc, could be felt, so an intake of water before sleeping boosts focus, strength and a bright countenance in the morning.
+1. Boosts your mood: sounds strange right?
+When as little fluid as 1.5 is lost in the body system, anxiety, slight headache, etc, could be felt, so an intake of water before sleeping boosts focus, strength, and a bright countenance in the morning.

-- Detoxifies your system: water is said to be a universal solvent and it is also one of the media for transportation in the system, therefore on dehydration, the body pulls liquid away from the intestines and colons and this point they are toxic (i.e poisonous) water, therefore, flushes the system and neutralizes the toxic
+2. Detoxifies your system: water is said to be a universal solvent and it is also one of the media for transportation in the system, therefore on dehydration, the body pulls liquid away from the intestines and colons, and at this point they are toxic (i.e poisonous) water, therefore, flushes the system and neutralizes the toxic

-- Helps in weight loss: for some persons, it could be so boring gulping about 1-2 glasses of water at a blow, but for the benefits, its worth the bearings, as water reduces weight loss by filling up on fluid, therefore, suppressing appetite in food which intern too boosts metabolism and helping the body maintain a healthy balance of fluids.
+3. Helps in weight loss: for some persons, it could be so boring gulping about 1-2 glasses of water at a blow, but for the benefits, it’s worth the bearings, as water reduces weight loss by filling up on fluid, therefore, suppressing appetite in food which intern to boosts metabolism and helping the body maintain a healthy balance of fluids.

 See Also: How to Be A Perfect Gentleman in the 21st Century